Beach House: 2018–2019: 7

+On May 15, the band performed "Drunk in LA" as musical guests on Jimmy Kimmel Live!.
+An accompanying music video for "Black Car" was directed by Legrand's brother, Alistair Legrand, and was released on June 18.
+A music video for "Drunk in LA", which was directed by Peter Kember, co-producer of 7, was released on September 11, 2018, with a Sonic Boom remix of "Black Car" being released on the same day.
 On October 23, 2018, the band released a limited edition 7-inch vinyl of "Lose Your Smile" from 7 as the A-side and a new track from the recording sessions of 7 titled "Alien" as the B-side.
 The vinyl was originally sold on the band's European tour in dates from September to October.
-In addition, "Alien" was released as a standalone single to digital download and streaming services.
+In addition, a visualizer for "Alien" was uploaded on the same day, which was directed by Charoenchai, and was also released as a standalone single to digital download and streaming services.
+On the same day, they announced later Australian tour dates, which included shows between February and March 2019.

-2021–present: Once Twice Melody
+2021–2023: "Space Song" virality and Once Twice Melody

-In 2021, "Space Song", the third track from their fifth studio album Depression Cherry, became a sleeper hit when it attained virality on TikTok and later received a platinum certification by the Recording Industry Association of America (RIAA) on January 2022.
+In 2021, "Space Song", the third track from their fifth studio album Depression Cherry, became a sleeper hit when it attained virality on TikTok and later received a platinum certification by the Recording Industry Association of America (RIAA) in January 2022.
 Further, the song was featured in the Netflix-original television series Wednesday (2022), appearing in its third episode.
 After its appearance on the series, the song earned over four million streams in the United States, within the November 25–December 1, 2022, tracking week.
 With the support of the streams, the song debuted at number 20 on the US Hot Rock & Alternative Songs chart, marking their first appearance on the chart, later peaking at number 13 on the chart the following week.

 In February 2021, in an interview with Rolling Stone, Alex Scally revealed that they were thinking of working on their eighth album, adding that they would "like to get there".
 In a September 2021 interview with 101.9 KINK FM, the band confirmed that they had been working on their eight album during the COVID-19 pandemic, adding that it would be released in 2022.
 In November 2021, the band announced their eighth studio album Once Twice Melody, which is their first double album.
 The album was released in four chapters throughout November 2021 and February 2022, with a slated release date of the entire album on February 18, 2022.
 The first chapter, Pink Funeral, was released on November 10, 2021, with the title track being released as its lead single on the same day.
 Its second chapter, New Romance, was released on December 8, 2021.